jens-johnson/jens-johnson/README.md

 ## About Me

 As you probably know by now, my name is Jens Johnson.
-I'm currently a software engineer at Nike, working remotely in the Denver, Colorado area.
+I'm currently a software engineer at Amazon, working in the Denver, Colorado area.

 I'm passionate about the intersection of technology, innovation, and collaborative